dret/webdata/README.md

 ## Four Star: Linked

 For your Documents to be a part of the Web, they should link to other documents whenever possible.
-Always use URIs when linking between documents, so that linked identifiers (URIs) can be taken out of context and shared globally.
+Always use URIs when linking between documents, so that link identifiers (URIs) can be taken out of context and shared globally.

 ## Five Star: Usable

-Label your documents with a license, so that others know how they can use them.
-There are many licenses to choose from, and picking any of those is better than not picking one at all.
+Label your document with a license, so that others know how they can use it.
+There are many licenses to choose from, and picking any one of those is better than not picking one at all.